mech/Notes/JavaScript/react.md

 Components are hierarchical.
 Without this you won't be able to represent HTML.
 To access the children:

 `this.props.children`

+Components are state machines.
+They have properties (determined by their parent) and state (which they can change themselves, perhaps based on user actions).

 ## Component Events